cristi0404/Portfolio-Website/README.md

 - I chose baguetteBox.js because its lightweight and written in pure Javascript (easy to understand/work with)
 - The level of interactivity is different between desktops and touch screen devices (the latter is simplified to eliminate guesswork, especially since hover is not supported).
 - This website is static/has no back-end whatsoever.
-- the "graphics" folder contains the SVGs and the "images" folder contains the portfolio pieces.
+- The "graphics" folder contains the SVGs and the "images" folder contains the portfolio pieces.

 ## Design Notes